DOROTHY ALEXANDRE - ROLE MODEL & AMBASSADOR

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like Beyonce, Tyler Perry, Obama, BET, etc.

 I believe we have to create those opportunities despite the challenges.
 It starts by believing that we can achieve those groundbreaking accomplishments.
-Education, leadership, a strong network system, innovation, vision, high standards of excellence, determination, these are some of the key elements necessary for transforming an ordinary project to an extraordinary one.
+Education, leadership, a strong network system, innovation, vision, high standards of excellence, determination, these are some of the key elements necessary for transforming an ordinary project into an extraordinary one.
 One thing we almost always forget is that success comes when we team-up with people that are BETTER than us because we are ‘only as strong as the weakest link’.
-It is lonely at the top so let’s move together and build our dreams based on our competences and interests, propelled our strong commitment to make a difference and impact others.
+It is lonely at the top so let’s move together and build our dreams based on our competencies and interests, propelled our strong commitment to make a difference and impact others.

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?

 My main role models are my parents because of their tenacity and the education they give me.
 I also look up to Merlaine Brutus, a 70+ year-old social worker who heads the youth organization Kouzin Kouzin’ in Montreal.
 She devotes herself to school perseverance and social integration.
-My other role models are Katleen Félix, a microfinance expert who left a brilliant job on Wall Street to develop sustainable economy in Haiti, particularly through the platform Zafèn.
+My other role models are Katleen Félix, a microfinance expert who left a brilliant job on Wall Street to develop a sustainable economy in Haiti, particularly through the platform Zafèn.
 Nadine Francillon supports the education of more than 700 children in Haiti through her Foundation Voix Angélique (FOVA).
 I followed these two women in Haiti for almost three weeks in December, documenting their work.
 It confirmed the tireless dedication they have for their home country despite the challenges of working from Montreal.
 Finally, Wilson Sanon, the founder of Quebec’s Sickle Cell Association is a strong advocate of blood donation by the Black community in order to change the lives of those living with the disease.
 I have been working with him as a volunteer for the past two years.
 Giving without expecting nothing in return is what make these people real leaders.

 Should & do Blacks support / patronize black music, events and businesses?